Nader162/Askfm-project/README.md

 Project to learn basics of OOP
 # My First OOP Project using C++ Language

-## Description
-This is a simple simulation of an ASKfm app implemented in C++.

 ### Features
 - Make account (user name, password, id)
 - Sign up, Login, and Logout